-When it comes to long codes and shortcodes, the main difference between the two is their usage intention.
+When it comes to long codes and short codes, the main difference between the two is their usage intention.
 Short Codes were made to support A2P bulk and higher throughput messaging, whereas Long Codes were made to support P2P messages.
 As Short Codes are a pre-approved route, filtering is eliminated.

-Through the course of time, the use and demand for messaging channels have completely changed.
+Over time, the use and demand for messaging channels have completely changed.
 Long Codes are sending A2P messages, whereas some campaigns using Short Code support P2P experiences.
 The applications are hosting the desired communication and consent experience.
 Therefore, carriers are stepping in for better control of traffic to improve deliverability and security.